kabuur/list-of-beneficiaries-contacts-/README.md

 - Interact with the list by scrolling, searching, or applying filters if available.
 - Click on a beneficiary or contact to view more details or perform specific actions if implemented.

-## Contributing

-Contributions to the List of Beneficiaries (Contacts) project are welcome.
-To contribute, follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name for your feature or bug fix.
-3. Make your changes and commit them with clear commit messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.

 ## License